jcorbin/aoc/README.md

 ### [2015 Day 19][d201519]

-- 🔙 reference from [day2][d2]
+- backtracking a reference from [day 2][d2]
-- further evolve `run.py` evolution to support out-of-sequence / prior-year days
+- further evolved `run.py` evolution to support out-of-sequence / prior-year days
+- managed to solve the part 1 calibration easily enough, but trying to just low effort brute force the search in part 2 didn't work out
+- curious if this will become topical this year
+- may try a reverse search re-attempt to part 2, or just trying to make my brute searcher faster, by say not using regex to deconstruct each molecule string

+## 2024-12-03

+### [Day 3]

+[d1]: day1/
+[d2]: day2/
+[d3]: day3/
+[d201519]: back_2015_day19/